MyersResearchGroup/myersresearchgroup.github.io/content/authors/Sai-Samineni/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
-- Graduate Students
-- SynBioHub
+- Alumni
-- SynBioHub Plugins
+- PhD Alumni
-- Genetic Design Automation

 #any user groups to display on the page
 display_groups: